 Due to the fact that there are billions of pages on the Web, people are more likely to move on quickly when finding poorly designed Web pages.
 No one has time to waste on bad pages, even if your content is good.
 This doesn’t mean you have to be a professional writer or web designer, but be sure your information is presented in a clear and logical order that is easy for the user to navigate.
 Hopefully, this page is a shining example, but possibly not.
 We all make mistakes.
-The following tips will help you achieve this lofty goal with fewer errors:

-I. Designing For The Masses Or Designing For A Limited
+I. Designing For The Masses Or Designing For A Limited Audience

 A. Audience vs. Design ?
 The best position, in terms of choosing between interesting design and a wide audience, is probably a balance between the two.
 Always keep attractive, logical organization in mind.
 Also remember to build your pages to allow all users access, even those with disabilities that must use screen readers and other equipment to access your site.

-B. Design Do"s and Don"ts-the basics:
+B. Design Do's and Don'ts-the basics:

 B. Organize Your Pages for Quick Scanning.
 Readers start at the top and rarely read all the way to the bottom if the page is long.
 Chunk the information using the following tips